aldelaro5/dolphin-memory-engine/README.md

 ## General usage
 First, open Dolphin and start a game, then run this program.
-Make sure that it reports that the Wii-only extra memory is present for Wii games and absent for GameCube games.
+Make sure that it reports that the memory type matches the system being emulated; Wii for Wii games and GameCube for GameCube games.

->_Exclusive to the Wii, this is an extra region of memory added as part of the enhancements from the earlier GameCube hardware.
-Consequently, the presence of this extra memory affects what is considered a valid watch address, as well as what areas of memory the scanner will look though._
+>_Added as part of the enhancements from the earlier GameCube hardware, the Wii has an extra region of memory onboard.
+Consequently, the presence of this extra memory affects what is a valid watch address and therefore what regions of memory the scanner will look though._

 If the hooking process is successful, the UI should be enabled, otherwise, you will need to click the hook button before the program can be of any use.